Across the Holyverse, only the dragons have more intrigue attached to their origins, and just like them, their mystery continues on.

 Another cool takes away from this passage is the part on how they “spoke in magic itself”.
 There are very few historically confirmed accounts of titanspeech, but if I were to relate it to anything…

-Think about a bass drop, but also if that bass drop caused a planet to explode.
+Think about a bass drop in a song, but also if that bass drop caused a planet to explode.
 It’s little surprise that they have trouble with inside voices, mmkay?
 Most accounts of them speaking directly preclude a severe disaster, if not the obliteration of a whole world – it’s presumed this is also how they “fed” on races, by feeding upon the residual mana of passed life forms.

 This theory is the most hotly contested in titan lore, and is widely considered fairy propaganda.
 Many human-supremacist groups use titan worship as a fluffy (relatively speaking) entry point into their recruitment process eventually culminating in fae and offworlder-violence.
 Many societies hold an unspoken rule to not speak on titans (or titan-lore as it’s often called) anymore simply for their growingly precarious link to extremist groups.